frdmn/blog.frd.mn/src/posts/2013-03-26_munin-bukkit-plugins.md

 title: "Munin Bukkit plugins"
 date: 2013-03-26T11:00:00.000Z
 pageColor: turquoise
+disqus_id: 4
 slug: munin-bukkit-plugins
 ---

 Recently I've set up a [Munin](http://munin-monitoring.org) monitoring platform to get some more in depth overview for my running services and server.
 The installation and configuration is pretty easy through the awesomeness of package managers like `aptitude`.
 By default the following plugins are enabled: disk utilization, exim (MTA), munin, network usage, processes and system.
 If you want to track your Apache and MySQL instance you have to enable those manually.

 Then I had the idea to include my [Bukkit](http://bukkit.org) ([Minecraft](http://minecraft.net)) server on that Munin instance as well.
 Due to [JSONAPI](https://github.com/alecgorge/jsonapi) — which provides [hundreds of API-calls](http://mcjsonapi.com/apidocs/) through HTTP, TCP and [WebSocket](http://www.websocket.org/) streams — it is pretty easy to get the neccesarry informations for those plugin.
 So I started to get some informations about plugin development in Munin and six hours later my instance looked like this:

 ![Munin Bukkit/JSONAPI plugins](/assets/images/posts/munin-bukkit-plugins/1.png)